Why am I unable to save a file on my computer?

 You should now be able to save changes to the file.

-If you cannot change the Read-only attribute, try using the Save As… option to save the file to another location on the computer, such as your desktop.
-This file will not have the read-only attribute, so you can edit it and save your changes.
+If you cannot change the Read-only attribute, try using the Save As option to save the file to another location on the computer, such as your desktop.
+This file does not have the read-only attribute, so you can edit it and save your changes.